jomalley2112/hot_date_rails/README.md

 form_object.time_picker(name, options={}, locale_format=nil)
 form_object.datetime_picker(name, options={}, locale_format=nil)
 ```
-- *name* is a symbol representing the form field
+- *name* - a symbol representing the form field
-- *options* see the [Form Helper Options](#fho) section below
+- *options* - see the [Form Helper Options](#fho) section below
-- *locale_format* is the name of a strftime format specified under the corresponding branch in the locale file.
+- *locale_format* - the name of a strftime format specified under the corresponding branch in the locale file.
 Use this when specifying :date_format and/or :time_format.
 This is necessary to synchronize the format strings used for the date/time pickers with Ruby's [strftime format directives](http://apidock.com/ruby/DateTime/strftime).
-	- A base set of locale_formats are included for english and custom formats can be added.
+	- A [base set](#locales) of locale_formats are included for english and custom formats can be added.

 #### Example Form Helper Calls ####
 ```RHTML